 Classic Who ran for over twenty-five years, and the Daleks and the Cybermen were the breakout monsters of the franchise, so it’s hard to believe the two races never actually clashed until “Doomsday”, the “Freddy vs Jason” of Doctor Who episodes.
 The Daleks in “Doomsday” are the Cult of Skaro, a secret sect of Daleks far more intelligent than the average drones who were put in charge of advancing the Dalek race, and the four of them will become arc villains for the rest of the Tennant era.
 When the Daleks aren’t being murderously evil, they are magnificently bitchy villains, and I love that about them.
 The Daleks and Cybermen trade as many petty barbs and salty insults as possible when they interrogate each other, trying to assert their superiority with an alien cock fight.

 As I noted in “The Age Of Steel”, the Daleks and the Cybermen make for interesting ideological foils to each other.
-Both races are incredibly rigid, arrogant and unwavering in their own sense of perfection, while having vastly different methods of achieving their goals: the Cybermen want to make everyone like them, assimilating people to make their numbers swell, while the Daleks simply want to kill everyone who isn’t them, so the universe will belong solely to the Daleks.
+Both races are incredibly rigid, arrogant and unwavering in their belief of their own perfection, while having vastly different methods of achieving their goals: the Cybermen want to make everyone else like them, assimilating people to make their numbers swell, while the Daleks simply want to kill everyone who isn’t them, so the universe will belong solely to the Daleks.
 “Doomsday” makes it clear that one of the biggest differences between them is that the Cybermen are more adaptable than the Daleks, if only by necessity.
 The Cybermen are willing to entertain the idea of an alliance, and they do wind up teaming up with the humans against a common threat later in the finale.
 Meanwhile, the Daleks would never sully their purity in such a way, and they do not appreciate other, lesser villains moving in on their territory.
 The Daleks may be a group of pompous authoritarians, but they have the might to back up their bluster and they outclass the Cybermen by a mile: which they prove as they thoroughly kick the Cybermen asses’ in this two-parter.

 “Doomsday” is directed by Grahame Harper, a man who’s very talented in his line of work.
 He already brought the Cybermen’s origin story from script to screen in “Rise Of The Cybermen”, and now he gets to spearhead the sequel to that story as well with the Series 2 finale.
 Once the action starts to pick up, Grahame shows off his directing chops numerous times with carefully chosen, uncomfortable close-ups of the Daleks, the Cybermen and sometimes even the Doctor advancing on people; chaotic shots of the Daleks and the Cybermen invading London, raining death on people from above; and the signature scene after the climax, where Rose completely breaks down while the Doctor silently retreats into himself, and the two of them lean against the same wall, trying to find each other across dimensions.